SoftUni-Internal/interactive-content/EN/05-Modules-And-Routing-Workshop/00-Problem.md

 So far, we have created one dynamic page which lists all the themes sorted by two different criteria.

-The next step is to implement few more pages and route between them.
+The next step is to implement a few more pages and routes between them.

-You will be provided with **HTML** and **CSS** skeleton for all other additional pages that you must create.
+Use the **HTML** and the **CSS** skeleton for all other additional pages that you must create.

 There is one catch, half of these pages require **authentication**.